Lake Itasca

-The Ojibwe name for "Lake Itasca" is Omashkoozo-zaaga'igan (Elk Lake); this was changed by Henry Schoolcraft to "Itasca", coined from a combination of the Latin words veritas caput ("true head [of the Mississippi]").
-It is one of several examples of pseudo-Indian place names created by Schoolcraft.
+The Ojibwe name for the lake is Omashkoozo-zaaga'igan (Elk Lake).
+The first European explorers in the area were French Canadian and they named the lake Lac Labiche (Doe Lake, often mistranslated as Elk Lake).
+The name was later changed by Henry Schoolcraft to "Itasca", coined from a combination of the Latin phrase veritas caput ("true head [of the Mississippi]").
+It is one of several examples of pseudo-Native American place names created by Schoolcraft.

 Source of the Mississippi River

 It is the primary source of the Mississippi River which flows 2,340 mi (3,770 km) to the Gulf of Mexico.
 There are several tributaries that flow (most or all of the year) into the lake, one of which, by most modern definitions, as with the Nile River and Amazon River, would be considered the actual source, though less dramatic than the lake's outflow.
-Henry Schoolcraft identified Lake Itasca as the river's primary source in 1832.
-He had been part of a previous expedition in 1820 led by General Lewis Cass that had named nearby Cass Lake (which is downstream from Itasca) as the source of the river.
-There exists a dissenting claim that fur trader William Morrison was the first person to discover the lake and identified it as the source of the Mississippi in 1804.

 The western arm of the lake is fed by two streams on its south end.
 Nicollet Creek starts in a nearby spring.
 Another small stream leads into Itasca from Elk Lake, which in turn is fed by two other streams.
 The Ojibwa called Elk Lake and the stream Bekegamaag-zaaga'igan and Bekegamaag-ziibi (Sidelake Lake and Sidelake River), respectively.
 In 1887 Williard Glazier promoted a campaign to consider Elk Lake, which he called Glazier Lake, as the true source of the Mississippi.
 Its longest tributary originates at Little Elk Lake, which is 100 ft (30 m) higher in elevation and 11 km upstream from the Lake Itasca outflow, at 47.158°N 95.224°W and in the Mississippi watershed.